Collective ballistic motion explains fast aggregation in adhesive active matter: Cluster aggregation theory: The Smoluchowski coagulation equation

 \subsection{Diffusion-limited cluster aggregation}

 The physical processes governing the rate of cluster coagulation vary depending on the specific scenario.
 We first focus on diffusion-limited aggregation, where cluster diffusion governs the coagulation rate.
 Other factors such as cluster shape and collision cross-section can also be incorporated.
 For a sphere of radius \( R \) surrounded by Brownian particles with diffusion constant \( D \), the absorption rate scales as \( K \sim D R^{d-2} \)~\cite{krapivsky2010kinetic}.
-Using this, we construct the coagulation kernel for clusters:
+Based on this idea, a widely used kernel for DLCA~\cite{leyvraz2003scaling,moncho2004colloidal,moncho2000simulations,moncho2001dlca} is

 where \( A \) is a constant that ensures correct dimensionality (volume/time), \( R \sim M^{1/d_f} \) is the radius of gyration with fractal dimension \( d_f \), and \( D(M) \sim M^\alpha \) is the diffusion-mass scaling (observed in our simulations here and in other references such as Ref.~\cite{beatrici2017mean}).
 Unlike fixed spheres absorbing particles, here clusters themselves diffuse and merge, thus the kernel includes sums of diffusion constants and radii.